aquastar/imczq/content/post/ai-conferences/index.md

 ---
 # Recommendation for Conference Credit Toward Graduation

-To encourage publications in top-tier conferences, credits are assigned based on the conference level.
-The recommendation is to reach a **total of 8 credits** for graduation.
+To encourage publications in well-regarded conferences, credits are assigned based on the conference level.
+A total of **8 credits** is a good milestone to aim for.

-This system ensures that students focus on high-impact research while maintaining a clear path to graduation.
+Different conferences may have significantly different style preferences; therefore, it is advisable to consult with your advisor for suggestions before submitting your work.

 ---